 For this Berkeley project, the client wanted lots of color, light, and whimsy.
 This client was looking for design ideas for their Bungalow style home while staying within budget.

-A family with a small house on a small lot and a tight budget was in need of more space.
+What this client felt they needed most was more space.
 “Green” building, beautiful design, and balancing family members’ different spatial needs were all very important to the owners.
 After several meetings we developed a design that best optimized the space and balanced the budget and design requirements.

 Removing a wall behind an existing hutch between the kitchen and dining room opened the view from the front door all the way to the rear of the house, giving the small house a feeling of spaciousness.
 Lots of light and color provide openness and warmth.

 “Alexandra designed our 700 square foot rear addition and kitchen remodel.
 It’s beautiful, uses space very effectively, and fits in very well with the rest of the house.
-She was very easy to work with.
+She was very easy to work with and has wonderful design ideas.
 Her aesthetic sense and attention to detail are excellent.
 Her most important goal was that we be happy with the project, and we are.
 She also makes a really good quinoa dish.” – Client